 - We are ranked as a leader in sustainability and we are included in the FTSE4Good Index.

-Outstanding Leadership in Sustainable Bonds & Sustainable Loans Western Europe2021
+Outstanding Leadership in Sustainable Bonds (Global) & Sustainable Project Finance (Western Europe)2022

 Most impressive investment bank for financial institutions2021